-Since October 2020, the EU has progressively imposed restrictive measures against Belarus.
-The measures were adopted in response to the fraudulent nature of the August 2020 presidential elections in Belarus, and the intimidation and violent repression of peaceful protesters, opposition members and journalists.
+Since October 2020, the EU has progressively imposed restrictive measures against Belarus in response to the fraudulent nature presidential elections in 2020, and the intimidation and violent repression of peaceful protesters, opposition members and journalists.

 The democratic opposition, including the opposition leader Sviatlana Tsikhanouskaya, was awarded the 2020 Sakharov Prize for Freedom of Thought.